 Board elects President and makes public announcement

 New President takes office

 Important in this process are the voices of our students, parents, faculty and staff members, alumnae and friends of the College.
-We invite you to offer your thoughts about the qualities that are important in our next president through this brief survey, which will be used to assist in developing the profile of the next President.
+We invite you to offer your thoughts about the qualities that are important in our next president through this brief survey.

 Nominate a Candidate

 Nominations of candidates for consideration are welcome from all members of the Saint Mary's community.
 Please submit all nominations via email to SMCPresident@wittkieffer.com.
 Additionally, we invite you to share your opinions and suggestions about the search through this email address.